myersg86/do-seafile-1604/SEAFILE.md

 [1] Create new ccnet/seafile/seahub databases
 [2] Use existing ccnet/seafile/seahub databases
 ```

 Since we have the root password for the MySQL database, we can let the `setup-seafile-mysql.sh` script create the databases for you.
-Choose  option "1" and provide the root password.
-This script will create the databases and a new user to access the databases.
+Choose option [1] Create new ccnet/seafile/seahub Databases

-The script would ask you for the root password of the mysql server, and it will create:
+This script will ask you for the root password of the mysql server, and then it will create:

 - database for ccnet/seafile/seahub.
 - a new user to access these databases

-Which one to choose depends on if you have the root password.

-- If you choose "1", you need to provide the root password.
-The script would create the databases and a new user to access the databases
-- If you choose "2", the ccnet/seafile/seahub databases must have already been created, either by you, or someone else.

 If you choose "[1] Create new ccnet/seafile/seahub databases", you would be asked these questions: